 Students are admitted to the Ph.D.
-Program generally, not to a specific lab (as in some other Ph.D. programs).
+Program generally, not to a specific lab or research group (as in some other Ph.D. programs).
 By the end of the first year, students will have knowledge of faculty research and of various projects underway in the Program or Department.
-Within the first two years, a student will typically collaborate with one or more faculty who, eventually, become research advisors.
+Within the first two years, a student will typically collaborate with one or more faculty who, eventually, become a research advisor(s).

 Students begin to develop dissertation proposals during their third year of training.
 They are then able to devote themselves full-time to work on their dissertation prior to their internship experience in the fifth year.
 Beginning work on the dissertation early in their third year enables students to complete the program within a five year period.

 We can't wait to welcome you to Shark Nation.

 The application process is quick and easy, but if you have

 any questions, our admissions counselors are here to help.